 How to Drive a Car | Take Extreme Care When Passing Farm Tractors

-Even though a teen may not live in a farming community they may during their early years of driving a car, encounter a situation where they need to pass a farm tractor.
+Even though a teen may not live in a farming community, they may encounter a situation where they need to pass a farm tractor during their early years of driving a car.
 Therefore it is valuable to prepare them when teaching them how to drive.

 Be patient.
 Don’t crowd them.
 Remember that the tractor is a very top-heavy vehicle that’s already prone to rollovers and the shoulder of the road is soft or gravel.
 The driver has no seatbelt or roll bar.